Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Not Fluff Just Truth!

 While in our hiatus, people have died.
 Regardless of the numbers, it is a real tragedy.
-If it was your spouse, grandparent, child, would it have had more importance?
+Would it have had more importance if it was your spouse, grandparent, or child?
 What if they were young and or famous?
 Does that make their lives matter more?

 My point of reference comes from my husband.
 He is a father, grandfather, and, yes, a nurse.
 No, don’t exalt his heroism, for he is a humble guy.
 But he knows we must keep going.
 Because no matter your age or position, your influence makes an impact.
 We can change the trajectory with collective discernment to find solutions.